Nervado/email-template-generator/README.md

 # email-template-generator

 this project is a small setup test to make pug templates

-## its small email template generator!
+## its simple small email template generator!

-we use gulp to make a dist folder and a simple browsersync to show email templates
+we use gulp, browsersync and sass to build templates

 to run this project you must: